 Surgery to correct protruding ears may be done as early as age five or six.
 At an earlier age, the ear has not fully formed and is still growing.
 In another year or so, your son’s cartilage will still be soft and moldable, therefore producing very good results.
 A consultation with Dr. Clevens would be best to evaluate your son’s situation and develop an optimal plan for him.

 Yes, sleep deprivation can affect your health and your appearance.
 When your body gets enough rest, you awaken with renewed energy, refreshed and ready to go.
 During sleep, your body fights infection and replaces old cells in organs and muscles.
 Your skin is the largest organ of your body, and as the skin ages, the collagen and elastin fibers in the skin become less efficient and are replaced at a slower rate.
 Sleep plays an important role in preventing premature aging of these fibers, and during the deepest stage of sleep, your body releases growth hormones for cell repair.
 If your sleep is frequently interrupted or of short duration, your body has less time to repair and replenish itself.
-Without this regenerative effect, your skin’s texture, thickness, and elasticity are diminished.
+Without this effect, your skin’s texture, thickness, and elasticity are diminished.
 Adequate rest, along with a healthy lifestyle, can help your skin rejuvenate and glow on a daily basis.

 Yes, make sure you wash your face gently with a mild soap before going to bed.
 Pat your face, don’t rub, dry.
 Apply a moisturizer to promote hydration.
 Dr. Clevens will often prescribe a cream to his patients that will work to lighten and smooth uneven skin tones while you sleep.
 Also, to reduce morning puffiness try sleeping on your back.

 During the aging process, the distance between the base of the nose and the pigmented portion of the lip increases, causing a thinning appearance.
 Both men and women seek lip enhancement as a means to look more youthful and increase their confidence.
 Lip augmentations to achieve pouty or voluptuous looking lips can be surgical or non-surgical.
 Non-surgical lip augmentations can involve various products that can be injected into the lips with little pain, products like Restylane and Juvederm are quickly absorbed into the lips with excellent, but temporary results.
 Surgical lip augmentation offers a longer lasting result with materials like Gortex or Alloderm, a material made from human dermis.
-Dr. Clevens achieves full, youthful lips with both permanent and non-permanent lip augmentation procedures.
+Dr. Clevens achieves full, youthful lips with both long-lasting and non-long-lasting lip augmentation procedures.

 Laser resurfacing is performed to reduce the signs of aging by removing the damaged outer layer of the skin and allowing a new, supple layer to emerge.
 Immediately following the treatment most patients experience redness and some swelling.
 Some patients have mild discomfort that can be alleviated with pain medication.
 Most patients feel uncomfortable returning immediately to work due to the reddened appearance and may take 5-7 days off from work.
 Each individual responds differently to treatments and Dr. Clevens can review expectations of your recovery with you.

 Botox may be a very simple and suitable solution, but this depends on the severity of the lines and whether there are any related “problems” that you might want to address.
-For example, if you are bothered by brows that are too low and wanted to address this surgically, then a permanent surgical solution to your vertical frown lines could be achieved with a browlift.
+For example, if you are bothered by brows that are too low and wanted to address this surgically, then a long-lasting surgical solution to your vertical frown lines could be achieved with a browlift.
 As you probably know, Botox injections must be repeated periodically to maintain results.

 A Board Certified Facial Plastic Surgeon has training specifically in plastic surgery of the face, head and neck.
 The American Board of Facial Plastic and Reconstructive Surgery (ABFPRS, ww.abfprs.org/”www.abfprs.org) is the recognized board that certifies exclusively in the specialty of facial plastic surgery.
 In addition to board-certification, a surgeon’s special interest and experience in facial cosmetic surgery as well as documentation of a plastic facial surgeon’s wide experience and training in facial surgery are all important considerations in selecting a qualified surgeon.
 These requirements indicate extensive knowledge of current facial cosmetic surgical techniques.
 Equally important is the assurance that your surgeon abides by a strict code of professional conduct, which helps to ensure the highest quality patient care.